The science

 About Stem Cells

 Stem cells are the body's natural repair system.
 They renew tissue, calm inflammation, and help the body recover from injury and ageing.
-But their numbers fall sharply with time.
 Here's a clear look at what they are, how they're sourced, and how they're used in regenerative medicine.

 The basics

 Unlike specialised cells that perform a single role, stem cells stay flexible.
-They have three properties that make them uniquely valuable in regenerative medicine.
+Four core mechanics make them uniquely powerful in regenerative medicine.

 Becoming what's needed

-They can develop into specialised cell types: cartilage, bone, muscle, nerve, skin, and more, depending on what the tissue needs.
+Stem cells are not fixed to a single purpose.
+They can develop into specialised cell types including cartilage, bone, muscle, nerve, and skin, adapting to replace precisely what the tissue has lost.

 03 · Signalling